 - Fellows will have practical experience working effectively in multidisciplinary teams to improve patient care outcomes and/or patient safety

-- Fellows will understand evidence-based medicine concepts and data/analytics and use these tools when creating/updating clinical decision support tools
+- Fellows will understand evidence-based medicine concepts and data analytics and use these tools when creating or updating clinical decision support tools

-- Fellows will apply workflow analysis, usability testing, and improvement science concepts to improve clinical informatics solutions and to improve care and health outcomes, enhance health, and/or decrease costs
+- Fellows will apply workflow analysis, usability testing, and quality improvement science concepts to improve clinical informatics solutions, patient care and outcomes, and/or cost savings

 - Fellows will independently design high quality informatics tools such as clinical decision support tools